nescondo/winter_break_2025/journal.md

 With Mrs. Wolf's website done, I started following the SDL3 demo I found on YouTube a few days ago.
 Decided to start over to complete it on a Windows computer.
 Finished the initial setup and basic A/D movement.
 Created a repo here: [SDL3-platformer repo](https://github.com/nescondo/SDL3-platformer).

 ~1hr 50min.

+# Day 7 - 12/19/25
+Continued to work a bit on the SDL3 demo but otherwise worked all day.

+~2hr

+# Day 8 - 12/20/25
+Went over the project code so far and had quite a bit of trouble recreating the jumping functionality.
+Will continue to follow along.
+Also updated the repo for the sdl3-platformer.

+~2hrs.
+45min.